ED Denson: Legal and political work

 In the mid-1980s Denson became involved in the civil rights movement occasioned by the government's Campaign Against Marijuana Planting (CAMP) and the marijuana eradication raids in southern Humboldt County.
 He was president of the Civil Liberties Monitoring Project (CLMP) for many years, and became a nonviolence preparer for the Citizens Observation Group (COG).
 In that capacity he travelled extensively in southern Humboldt County, training over 200 people in nonviolent techniques to use while monitoring police activity during marijuana raids.
 In 1990 after extensive litigation by CLMP, the government signed a consent decree to alter their raiding techniques, thanks in large part to the advocacy of Ron Sinoway and Mel Pearlston.

 In 1992, Denson ran for Humboldt County supervisor, but came in fourth in a field of eight.
 In 1995, he enrolled in William Howard Taft University's Taft Law School, a distance learning institution, from which he graduated in January 1999.
 He passed the California Bar Exam that month and in August 1999 was sworn in as an attorney.
 His practice for the first 16 years had been focused on defense of people charged with marijuana crimes or driving under the influence of alcohol or drugs.
 He has also represented, pro bono, activists arrested during protests of logging practices in the old-growth redwoods and, more recently, protesting the environmental impacts of the Willits bypass construction on US Highway 101.

-He has given public lectures on California's medical marijuana law to patients and their caregivers, and for CalNORML; and hosts a monthly hour-long talk show on the topic on KMUD, a community radio station in Humboldt County, California.
+He gave public lectures on California's medical marijuana law to patients and their caregivers, and for CalNORML; and hosts a monthly hour-long talk show on the topic on KMUD, a community radio station in Humboldt County, California.
 In 2006, he went to China as part of a Global Volunteers program and gave lectures on the American legal system to university students in Xi'an.
 In 2016, as cannabis law changed, relatively few cannabis arrests were made locally, and his law practice shifted from primarily criminal defense to counseling people who wanted Commercial Cannabis Cultivation permits under the Humboldt county ordinance.
-Perhaps 70-75 of his clients beat the December 31, 2016 deadline for applications to be filed.
+Perhaps 70-75 of his clients beat the December 31, 2016, deadline for applications to be filed.
 In 2017 he and Fred Fletcher filed a suit against Humboldt County alleging illegal changes to the county's marijuana tax law.
 The Court of Appeals ruled in their favor in 2020.

+On Friday afternoon, April 12, 2024, Denison died at his home in Alderpoint, California, according to his wife Mary Alice Denson.